BeefWeb/DSN-Pre-Bootcamp-Hackathon-Expresso-Churn-Prediction/README.md

 My Approach

 * Handled Missing Values
-* Preprocessed Catgegorical variables by mapping them
+* Preprocessed Categorical variables
+* Did Exploratory Data Analysis
+* Used Missingno to handle  missing data visualizations and utilities that allowed me to get a quick visual summary of the completeness (or lack thereof) of the dataset.
 * Feature Generation
 * KFold Validation
-* Model Blending

 Improvements that can be made

 * Feature Selection
 * Handling missing data more efficiently
 * Hyper-parameter tuning
-* Trying other algorithm
+* Trying some other algorithm